Conveniently serving Jefferson City

 Liposuction is done on an outpatient basis.
 General anesthesia is usually used for safety and comfort.
 Small suction tubes (cannulas) are inserted through very short incisions placed in inconspicuous locations near the fat deposits, and excess fat is removed.

-The patient goes home with a compression garment (or tape) covering the treated areas.
+The patient goes home with a compression garment (or wraps) covering the treated areas.
 Compression is advised for about a month as it helps reduce swelling after liposuction.
-Once pain and soreness decrease, it is frequently more comfortable to wear lycra or spandex exercise pants.
+Once pain and soreness decrease, it is frequently more comfortable to wear lycra or spandex compression garments.
 Initial discomfort is easily controlled with oral medication.
 Bruising and swelling usually subside in 2-4 weeks.
 The final result of liposuction takes shape over 2-3 months.
 We highly recommend that you control your weight after surgery to avoid unexpected changes in the final outcome.

 All of my appointments with Dr. Howard went well.
 She was informative and made me feel at ease.
 Surgery went smoothly and I am pleased with the result.
 I plan to have her do an additional procedure soon.